fuzzymfx/fuzzymfx.github.io/content/dough.md

 Projects are created by simply writing a markdown file inside a folder.
 The folder name is the name of the project.
 Just `mkdir my_folder` and `touch my_folder/1.md` and you're good to go.
 You can also use **templates** using the `new` command.
 The slides are presented using the `present` command.
 The optional `--template` flag is used to specify the template.
 The default template is used if not specified.

-### The rendering engine

-The rendering engine serves as the backbone, seamlessly transforming markdown files into soothing presentations.
-At the heart of the rendering engine lie two pivotal components:
+At the heart of dough lie two pivotal components:

 - Renderer: This component takes charge of the visual rendering of slides.
 - Parser: Responsible for dissecting markdown files and converting them into a structured format.

 The parser parses the markdown file, prettifies it, and then passes it to the renderer to render it.
 The renderer then renders the slide in the `terminal` to display it.

-#### Navigating the Parser

 The parser takes in the markdown text and converts it into `Nodes` of `mdast`(markdown abstract syntax tree).
 The tree is reccursively traversed and each node is then styled according to the `Node` ( Markdown Element ) type.
 After combining all the nodes, a `prettified` version of the text is returned.
 It then modifies the `prettified` content, applies custom alignment, styles, spacing, and adds margin to the content to fit the terminal.

-#### Renderer's Logic

-Dough's rendering logic in Rust orchestrates a seamless presentation experience.
 There are two stages of rendering:

 1. The renderer takes in the `prettified` content and renders it in the terminal.
 2. The renderer then handles the navigation actions, the scrolling mechanism and the keybindings.
 It controls the flow of the presentation and is responsible for rendering the slides in the terminal.
 It switches between presentation and highlighting mode, and also handles the code execution.